 This is a brief introduction to the Ultimate Database (UDB) system.
-Consisting of a cloud back end and dynamic RAD front end, this is a system that can create shared, tiered online multi-user systems with comparative ease.
-As the system is entirely web based, you can access your systems and business critical data wherever and on whatever device you have access.
+Consisting of a cloud based back end and dynamic user defined front end, this is a system that can create shared, tiered online multi-user systems with comparative ease.
+As the system is entirely web based, you can access your systems and business critical data on whatever device you have internet access.
 Be that a phone, desktop or other device with a compatible browser.

 1 - How to access the Admin Area.